hkmangla/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image7] ![alt text][image8] ![alt text][image9]
 ![alt text][image10]

 The third, fifth, and seventh image might be difficult to classify because of the slight tilt towards the left side.
-Remaining images seems to classify easily as they do not have any noise.
+Remaining images seems to be classified easily as they do not have any noise.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).